beihunshenlu/leetcode/README.md

 　　The thread of this problem is hash.
 It uses index skillfully.
 But at the last period, I meet this problem.
 When the nums is [3,3] and the target is 6, my function return [1,1] at that time, so it useful to add a condition of "m[t]!=i" in "if()".<br>
 I don't want to give unnecessary details cause it has a lot on the website.
 So I write these sentences to mark this first time.<br><br>
                                                                                                                     2017.6.3

+　　The second problem gives me a tip, if you can list the condition in a parallel way, you won't write them with a nesting way.
+I don't know what's wrong if I write the conditions with nesting, but only if I list them in one "if()", the program adopted.
+Why???
+　　2017.6.4